CzechLynx: A Dataset for Individual Identification and Pose Estimation of the Eurasian Lynx: Methods

-\textbf{Šumava National Park}: This source includes data collected from the areas of Šumava National Park and the Protected Landscape Area in southwestern Bohemia.
-The data were gathered through two long-term monitoring projects conducted in cooperation with the Šumava National Park Administration.
-The first project, started in 2009, covers roughly the northwestern two-thirds of Šumava National Park.
+\textbf{\v{S}umava National Park Administration}: This source includes data collected from the areas of \v{S}umava National Park and the Protected Landscape Area in southwestern Bohemia.
+The data were gathered by the \v{S}umava National Park Administration within two long-term international monitoring projects.
+The first project, started in 2009, covers roughly the northwestern two-thirds of \v{S}umava National Park.
 Its main goal is to obtain yearly density estimates of independent lynx individuals living in the core area of the Bohemian-Bavarian-Austrian lynx population.
 Within the scope of the first project, data have been collected using a 2.7$\times$2.7 km grid.
 White-flash camera traps were installed seasonally in every second grid cell at suitable locations along forest paths, roads, and trails.
 Additional details about this methodology can be found in studies by Weingarth et al. \cite{weingarth2012first} and Palmero et al. \cite{palmero2021demography}.
 The second project (initiated in 2017) aims to provide as complete an overview as possible of the entire Bohemian-Bavarian-Austrian lynx population throughout its full range.
 Data for this project were collected year-round at various sites, including forest paths, roads, trails, and lynx scent-marking locations, using both white-flash and infrared video-enabled camera traps.
 These cameras were set up continuously based on a 10$\times$10 km grid (ETRS LAEA 5210).
-In each grid cell predominantly within the Šumava National Park and Protected Landscape Area, between 4 to 8 camera sites were continuously monitored throughout the year.
+In each grid cell predominantly within the \v{S}umava National Park and Protected Landscape Area, between 4 to 8 camera sites were continuously monitored throughout the year.
 Further information about this project is available in a separate report \cite{wolfl2020lynx}.